Robinlovelace/open-gat/README.md

     result of his achievements” (Tim Stornor, quoted in [TransportExtra](https://www.transportxtra.com/publications/local-transport-today/news/60655/obituary-ben-hamilton-baillie/)).

+2. Paterson (1926), for example, speculated quite accurately on the continued rise of motor traffic at the expense of horse powered transport during the 20<sup>th</sup> Century, noting the importance of geographic factors in determining mode choice, down to the street
+    level: “Many streets, like our Bond Street, Watling Street or Lombard Street, and in Seville, the Calle de las Sierpes or Kalver Straat in Amsterdam, may be unsuited to motor traffic, and frontage values may be so high that widening can hardly be considered.”
+In a geographic review of Japanese cities Trewartha (1934) also alluded to the relationship between geography and mode choice: “widening and paving of \[roads\] have (sic) been accomplished \[allowing\] numerous taxis, motor busses, and tram cars contrasting with the slow human and animal-drawn carts and the ubiquitous bicycle”.
+Rapid industrialisation during the largely unconscious build-up to World War II was associated with major road building schemes in many developed regions, demanding the practical application of new methods from a range of disciplines (e.g. Greenshields 1936).
+In the USA, highway engineering even became a recommended case study for geography lessons (Fox 1923).

-2. Transport is a major electoral issue in London and the current Mayor, Sadiq Kahn, has made tackling air pollution a policy priority.
+3. Transport is a major electoral issue in London and the current Mayor, Sadiq Kahn, has made tackling air pollution a policy priority.
 See [tfl.gov.uk/corporate/about-tfl/the-mayors-transport-strategy](https://tfl.gov.uk/corporate/about-tfl/the-mayors-transport-strategy).

-3. The current Mayor of Paris, Anne Hidalgo, sees transport as a priority and has plans to make public transport free.
+4. The current Mayor of Paris, Anne Hidalgo, sees transport as a priority and has plans to make public transport free.
 See [paris.fr](https://www.paris.fr/rechercher/transport).

-4. Bogotá has an innovative and prominent transport policy, led by the two times mayor Enrique Peñalosa, who has led the roll-out of major bus and cycleway projects in the city.
+5. Bogotá has an innovative and prominent transport policy, led by the two times mayor Enrique Peñalosa, who has led the roll-out of major bus and cycleway projects in the city.
 See [sitp.gov.co](https://www.sitp.gov.co/).

-5. UTPS stands for the UMT (Urban Mass Transportation Administration, an agency of the DoT responsible for transport planning) Transportation Planning System (UTPS) and PLANPAC
+6. UTPS stands for the UMT (Urban Mass Transportation Administration, an agency of the DoT responsible for transport planning) Transportation Planning System (UTPS) and PLANPAC

-6. Like Python packages, R packages are analogous to Apps on smartphones and plugins in QGIS (described below), that provide new functionality.
+7. Like Python packages, R packages are analogous to Apps on smartphones and plugins in QGIS (described below), that provide new functionality.
 Many implement recently developed statistical and computational techniques (some of which are accompanied by papers